thread model

 The main differences are:

-• the default executor is kept direct.
-No new thread is created and context switching is avoided.
+.
+No new thread is created and context switching is avoided. - the deferred object is used as a

-• different thread pool semantics is achieved with the help of rx schedulers.
+and integrate with rx java. - different thread pool semantics is achieved with the help of rx schedulers.

-This is just another example to demonstrate the value of the deferred object, since a rxjava module is provided which takes care of binding the deferred object into Observables.
+This is just another example to demonstrate the value of the deferred object, since a rxjava module is provided which takes care of binding the deferred object into Observables

 That sums up everything about the deferred object.
 It allows you to build async and reactive applications and at the same time: keep it simple (a Jooby design goal).